tomjoht/trends-collaboration-with-engineers/README.md

-# trends-collaboration-with-engineers
+# trends-generalists-specialists
-Trends presentation - collaboration with engineers
+presentation for Tech Comm Trends: Providing value as a generalist in a sea of specialists